Alberto-Vega/SwiftCodeChallenges/README.md

 - Write an efficient function that tells us whether or not an input string's openers and closers are properly nested.

+#### Linked Lists

+- Remove a node from a linked list.
+- Return Kth to last node in a linked list.
+- Reverse a linked list.
+- Check a linked list for a cycle or loop.
+- Delete duplicates from a linked list.

 #### Binary Search Tree
 Insertion